-What do midwives do during pregnancy?
+What does a midwife do during pregnancy?

 Like OB-GYNs, midwives provide personalized pregnancy and delivery care that emphasizes your and your baby’s well-being.
+But when you choose a midwife, you’ll be encouraged to play a primary role in directing your pregnancy and birth.

-With a midwife, you’ll be encouraged to play a primary role in directing your pregnancy and birth.
-Your midwife will provide medical care, as needed, plus holistic care that focuses on your mind and emotions.
+As your pregnancy progresses, your midwife will provide medical care, as needed, plus holistic care that focuses on your mind and emotions.
 Many offer care, support and education in either individual or group settings, helping you learn more about what pregnancy and motherhood means.

 - You’d like to take a lead role in directing your pregnancy and delivery